swedishborgie/go-insteon/README.md

 # go-insteon
 A Go library for interfacing with Insteon Hubs.
-Currently this library supports both the original 2242-222 (HUB1) and the 2245-222 (HUB2).
+Currently this library supports both the original 2242-222 (HUB1), the 2245-222 (HUB2), and the PLM Modems (2413S/2413U).
 This library is currently a work in progress but is currently of capable of supporting most typical use cases.

 Usage Example: